-Different types of treatments are available for relief of ankle arthritis pain and range from non-surgical to surgical options.
+Different types of treatments are available to relieve ankle pain caused by arthritis, ranging from non-surgical to surgical options.
 Only a doctor can prescribe what is the right treatment option for you, but the graphic below details some of the options that he/she may discuss with you.

 The primary surgeries performed for arthritis of the ankle are: